centos-opstools/opstools-ansible/README.md

 > - Ensure protected mode is enabled
 > - Set password
 > - Ensure redis is started and enabled at boot
-> - Register redis firewall port
+> - Create appropriate firewall rules

 ### Configuration